hashicorp/nomad/website/source/api/json-jobs.html.md

 - `RestartPolicy` - Specifies the restart policy to be applied to tasks in this group.
   If omitted, a default policy for batch and non-batch jobs is used based on the job type.
 See the [restart policy reference](#restart_policy) for more details.

+- `ReschedulePolicy` - Specifies the reschedule policy to be applied to tasks in this group.
+  If omitted, a default policy is used for batch and service jobs.
+System jobs are not eligible for rescheduling.
+See the [reschedule policy reference](#reschedule_policy) for more details.

 - `EphemeralDisk` - Specifies the group's ephemeral disk requirements.
 See the [ephemeral disk reference](#ephemeral_disk) for more details.